Million Dollar Kenyan Flower Trade

 Carnations are one of the oldest cut flowers in the world; pink is one of the most popular colors for carnations.
 Horticulture has been one of the top GDP earners for Kenya contributing 1.45% in 2015.

 The flower industry in 2015 earned Kenya Shillings 62 billion which equals around 59 million US dollars, exporting 123 metric tons.
+The floral industry is one of the highest industries in Kenya and a number of developing African countries.

 Kenya carnation flower growing economy.